testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

         - Fully managed PaaS with little configuration or management overhead.
         - Cosmos DB is highly scalable, and is already being used to store pre-scored fraud data.
-        - An Apache Spark connector is available, allowing Azure Databricks clusters to directly access the change feed with very little code.
+        - An Apache Spark connector is available, allowing Azure Synapse Analytics Spark Pools to directly access the change feed with very little code.
         - Cosmos DB with change feed enabled acts as both a raw data store for batch processing and stream processing.
         - Event publishers can publish events to Cosmos DB using .NET, Java, Node.js, and Python, using a number of APIs, such as SQL, Cassandra, MongoDB, Gremlin, and Azure Table Storage.
         - The change feed feature can only be used by the SQL and Gremlin APIs of Cosmos DB.
 Woodgrove will be using the SQL API, so they will be able to use the change feed feature.